keypom/keypom-docs/docs/Cookbook/drops/customizations/timeConfig.md

 ___

 ## Time Throttled Drop
-A drop with a define time throttle will not allow consecuitive `claim`s on the same key within the indicated time.
+A drop with a define time throttle will not allow consecutive `claim`s on the same key within the indicated time.
 With the drop below, users can only claim their key every 15 seconds.
 If they try to `claim` twice in ten seconds, the second `claim` will fail as 15 seconds has not elapsed since the first `claim`.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">